-BC No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Criteria Threshold Contingency Actions recommendations from an appropriate subject matter expert consistent with the Turtle Monitoring Plan (Pendoley Environmental, 2023c).
-Review the implementation of lighting management actions within this plan 2 Trigger: Marine turtle hatchling behaviour (i.e. nest fan metrics) displays a statistically significant variation in spread and/ or offset angles when compared to the baseline data.
-Threshold: Marine turtle hatchling behaviour (i.e. nest fan metrics) displays a statistically significant variation in spread and/ or offset in two or more consecutive seasons when compared to the baseline data.
-Trigger level actions: Undertake review of Project lighting to determine if artificial lighting is the likely cause of the variation Identify individual lights that are directly visible or poorly shielded Modify light fixtures to include additional shielding and/ or reorientate light fixtures, if required Reduce the colour temperature or intensity of light sources, if required Eliminate lights that are surplus to operational needs Threshold contingency actions: Undertake review of artificial light monitoring and hatchling orientation data to determine cause The review will also rate the level of impact associated with this exceedance and recommend Indicator: Spread and offset angles of marine turtle hatchling fans Methods: Refer to the Marine Turtle Monitoring Program (Pendoley Environmental, 2023c) for detailed method and locations Locations: Hatchling orientation metrics will be routinely monitored at mainland beaches near Mardie Creek, and at Long and Sholl Islands.
-Artificial light monitoring will be undertaken at mainland beaches (Mardie Creek East and West), as well as Long and Sholl Islands Hatchling orientation data will also be opportunistically recorded at other monitoring Marine turtle monitoring will be undertaken annually, commencing in 2023/24 marine turtle nesting season.
-Surveys will be conducted over a 14-day period over a new moon in the peak hatching season for hawksbill (December), flatback and green turtles (February).
+No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Criteria Threshold Contingency Actions returned to nearest beach) in consultation with and under recommendations from an appropriate subject matter expert consistent with the Turtle Monitoring Plan (Pendoley Environmental, 2023c).
+Review the implementation of lighting management actions within this plan 2 Trigger: Marine turtle hatchling behaviour (i.e. nest fan metrics) displays variation in spread and/or offset angles that exceed the 95th percentile # when compared to the baseline data.
+Threshold: Marine turtle hatchling behaviour (i.e. nest fan metrics) displays variation in spread and/or offset angles that exceed the 99th percentile # when compared to the baseline data.
+Trigger level actions: Undertake review of Project lighting to determine if artificial lighting is the likely cause of the variation Identify individual lights that are directly visible or poorly shielded Modify light fixtures to include additional shielding and/ or re- orientate light fixtures, if required Reduce the colour temperature or intensity of light sources, if required Eliminate lights that are surplus to operational needs Threshold contingency actions: Undertake review of artificial light monitoring and hatchling orientation data to determine cause Indicator: Spread and offset angles of marine turtle hatchling fans Methods: Refer to the Marine Turtle Monitoring Program (Pendoley Environmental, 2023c) for detailed method and locations Locations: Hatchling orientation metrics will be routinely monitored at mainland beaches near Mardie Creek, and at Long and Sholl Islands.
+Artificial light monitoring will be undertaken at mainland beaches (Mardie Creek East and West), as well as Long and Sholl Islands Hatchling orientation data will also be opportunistically Marine turtle monitoring will be undertaken annually, commencing in 2023/24 marine turtle nesting season.
+Surveys will be conducted over a 14- day period over a new moon in the peak hatching season for hawksbill (December), flatback and green turtles (February).
 An additional survey should be undertaken after implementation of any proposed actions to determine whether the actions have been successful Performance against criteria to be reported annually in EPBC compliance report.
 Notify DCCEEW if marine turtle hatchling data identifies impacts due to artificial lighting and within three months of identifying or predicting exceedance, submit revised and additional avoidance and mitigation measures to reduce impacts to marine turtles or an Offset Strategy.
 The Illumination Plan will be updated if any adverse impacts are detected.
-Inform DCCEEW within 7 days if an impact is MS 1175, EPBC 2018/8236
+Inform DCCEEW within MS 1211, EPBC 2018/8236,